ShivamKalloli/linkport/API_SETUP.md

 - Make sure the playlist is public
 - Check the URL format is correct
 - Some playlists may be region-restricted

+### Spotify "Invalid redirect URI" errors
+- Make sure you're using `http://127.0.0.1:3001/callback` exactly
+- Check for typos in the Spotify Developer Dashboard
+- Save the settings after adding the redirect URI

 ## 🔄 Fallback Behavior